chromium/chromium/docs/vscode.md

 ```

 *   **chromium-codesearch** -
-    Mac and Linux only: adds ability to open the current line in [Chromium Code
+    macOS and Linux only: adds ability to open the current line in [Chromium Code
     Search](https://cs.chromium.org/).
 All other functionality is deprecated, so
     currently only of limited usefulness.
 *   [**change-case**](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) -
     Quickly change the case of the current selection or current word.
 *   [**Markdown Preview Enhanced**](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) -
     Preview markdown side-by-side with automatic scroll sync and many other
-    features with `ctrl+k v`.
+    features with `Ctrl+k v`.
 This document was written with this extension!
 *   [**Todo Tree**](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) -
     Displays comment tags like TODO/FIXME in a tree view in a dedicated sidebar.
 *   [**Bookmarks**](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks) -